PacktPublishing/Developing-IoT-Projects-with-ESP32-2nd-edition/README.md

 ## Detailed installation steps (software-wise)
 Installation instructions:
 1. Git client:
-    i.
-Follow the steps as given in the download page for your specific platform (MacOS, Windows, Linux/Unix)
+   * Follow the steps as given in the download page for your specific platform (MacOS, Windows, Linux/Unix)
 2. Visual Studio Code
     i.
 Follow the steps as given in the download page for your specific platform (MacOS, Windows, Linux/Unix)
 3. Python3: